tppsDev/TimSmithInventorySystem/README.md

 # TimSmithInventorySystem
-TimSmithInventorySystem is built to the requirements of WGU C482 Software I
+TimSmithInventorySystem is built to the requirements of WGU C482 Software I --submitted 2/2020

 Here are the requirements:
 I. User Interface